 As a result, it’s critical for providers to connect with patients about their POCs before beginning treatment, then check in on patients’ perspectives and concerns about progression during and between treatments.

-In practice, this means giving rehab providers streamlined access to patient information so they can understand patient concerns and design custom care plans.
+In practice, this means giving rehab providers in clinics, long term care, and hospital outpatient and inpatient acute settings streamlined access to patient information so they can understand patient concerns and design custom care plans.

 3. Set realistic milestones and overall goals